 Nasir al-Mulk Mosque

 The mosque is usually open from 7:00 am to 6:00 pm in winter and 7:30 am to 7:00 pm in summer.
 The entrance fee is 500,000 Rials.
-Though, changes in ticket prices might have been applied due to the lockdown.
+However, changes in ticket prices might have been applied due to the lockdown.

 Shah Cheragh